2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Affiliation

 No letter of affiliation is required upon application.
-Candidates must be accepted by both the Fulbright commission in Taiwan and the university program.
+The grant is contingent upon acceptance by both the Fulbright commission in Taiwan and the university program.

-Once a Fulbright finalist gains admission to the master’s degree program, a copy of the admission letter must be provided to the Commission.
+• Submission of Admission Letter: Once a Fulbright finalist receives an official admission offer from one of the above programs, a copy of the admission letter must be provided to Fulbright Taiwan to finalize the grant.

 Affiliation Fees/Tuition